issamelmakhfi/issamelmakhfi/README.md

 ### ✨ Quick Facts

-- 👨🏽‍💻 I’m currently just learner.
+- 👨🏽‍💻 I’m currently just a learner.
 - 🌱 I’m currently learning JavaScript and Flutter.
 <!--- 🤔 I’m looking for help for my future MERN projects.-->
 - 💬 Ask me about anything related to C, HTML, CSS.(After googling it 😜😌)